AbdulDavids/blog/content/posts/codeinfinity.md

 _Disclaimer:_

-> I did have to sign a [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement), so I can't go too in depth on certain things.
+> I did have to sign an [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement), so I can't go too in depth on certain things.
 But I'll do my best to capture the essence of it and my feelings.

 After my first year at university and countless personal projects under my belt, I was eager to secure a software development internship to "get my foot in the door" of the industry.
 However, the reality in South Africa is that student internships are less common compared to other countries, and even experienced graduates face challenges finding jobs.
 Regardless of these obstacles, I persevered in my search for an opportunity to gain valuable experience.
 I started by applying to the few companies that advertised student internships and after a couple of rejected interviews and a fail on the AWS OA, I felt discouraged.

 It was at this point that I stumbled upon the South African Slack community [ZATech](https://zatech.co.za/) and I decided as a last ditch attempt to post my CV on the #jobseekers channel.
 To my surprise, I was reached out to by CodeInfinity's CTO, Andre.
 After a chat on the phone he gave me a take-home proficiency test which I was to finish by the following week.
 This test consisted of two tasks designed to assess my problem-solving skills and knowledge of databases.

 Crucially, the test required using PHP and MongoDB, two technologies I had never used before.
 After struggling with installing PHP and getting XAMPP to work, I finally began coding.
 Within four days, I finished the first task, and the second one was completed by the end of the week.

 After submitting my solutions, I was offered an internship position that included weekly mentorship and an open-source project to work on.
 The internship was scheduled to start in mid-November after I completed my finals.
 After reviewing the contract, I accepted the offer.